 R.S.
 13:785 requires that every four years (at the close of the term of office) the clerk of court shall pay into the parish treasury the portion of the General Fund's fund balance that exceeds one-half of the revenues of the clerk's last year of his term of office, limited to no more than which was received by the clerk in accordance with R.S.
 13:784(A) during said term of office.
 The amount owed to the parish treasurer under R.S.
 13:785 is limited to the funds provided by the parish treasurer under provisions of R.S.
 13:784(A) to help defray the costs of office furniture, equipment, and record books during the clerk of court's four year term.
-The Clerk's term expired on June 30, 2020, and there are no amounts due to the parish treasurer under the provisions of R.S.
+The Clerk's term expired on June 30, 2024, and there are no amounts due to the parish treasurer under the provisions of R.S.
 13:785.
-The Clerk was re-elected and the current term will not expire until June 30, 2024.